 If you become ill or injured during school, obtain a permit from your teacher and go to the clinic.
-Refer to page 14 for more details.

 If you need to take medication during school that your doctor has prescribed, make arrangements with the nurse to store and administer your medication.
 The nurse will also need a written permission form from your doctor on file in the clinic office.
 You must strictly adhere to these policies adopted by the HISD school board as these guidelines apply to ALL medications (both prescription and over-the-counter).